Notalifeform/arlo-timelapse-lambda/README.md

 The trigger you can set to something like `*/10 6-18 ? * MON-FRI *` (in this case: weekday create a snspashot every 10 minutes from 6AM to 6PM - GMT)

-# Downloading pictures and creatin timelapse
+# Downloading pictures and creating the timelapse

-## install dependencies
+## Install dependencies

 ```
 brew install libvpx
 brew install ffmpeg --with-libvpx
 ```

+## Create the timelapse

-and run from your snapdir dir (asuming it is next to your project dir)
+Run from your snapdir dir (asuming it is next to your project dir)

 ```
 ../snapshot-lambda/tools/create-slideshow.sh